 - If the water doesn’t drain properly or completely, check your downspouts again for blockages.

 - Use a high pressure hose or plumber’s snake to remove stubborn clogs and blockages.

 - If you notice your gutters are sagging or cracked, consider replacing them.
 Failing to do so could result in more expensive damages.

 - Use a pressure washer to remove any fungus, mildew, dirt, other grime you discover while cleaning.

 - To avoid most gutter system problems and to make your next cleaning far easier, consider installing gutter guards.

 - To kill any bugs or eggs you discover while cleaning, simply spray them directly with non-toxic Cedarcide Original.
 Spraying yourself and clothing with Cedarcide Original will help you avoid bug bites while cleaning your gutters, too.

 2. TREAT YOUR LAWN & HOME EXTERIOR

 Keeping your lawn bug-free is as easy as spraying your yard, shrubbery, and home exterior with Cedarcide Outdoor Bug Control monthly from March to November.
-For warmer climates, we suggest spraying all year round.
+However, for warmer climates, we strongly suggest spraying all year round.

 To prevent bugs in your gutters, simply spray your home’s exterior and gutter system with Cedarcide Outdoor Bug Control during your monthly lawn treatments.
 To kill bugs you find hidden in your gutters, spray them directly with plant-based Cedarcide Original.